-How Phoenix Monsoon Can Affect Your Damaged Roofs
+How Phoenix Monsoons Affect Damaged Roofs

 You find a little drip of water coming through the ceiling during the monsoon, but you shrug it off.
 “It’s no big deal.
 It’s not like it rains much here anyway.”
 Living in the desert, it might not seem like much, but Phoenix roofers know that your roof is your key protector from the elements, and a tiny drip means a leak, which threatens the entire structure of the roof.

 The monsoons may not last long, and the rain may come more in the form of flash floods than April showers, but this intense weather is pretty good at exacerbating the condition of damaged roofs.
 That’s why you need to be aware of your roof’s condition and take steps to ensure it’s in great working order before you find yourself facing a big problem.

 It’s easy enough to conduct a simple review of your roof’s condition with a walkaround.
 The kinds of things that should cause you to consider calling in the experts include:

 - Debris: If you have trees near your home, you could be collecting some leaves on your roof.
 You definitely don’t want that extra stuff up there; it could get lodged in eaves and cause water backups—which lead to roof leaks.

 - Loose Shingles or Tiles: One clear sign that you have some work to do is that you have loose pieces of roofing.
 You could start the season with loose shingles, or the high winds could cause them to lift.
 Either way, get these taken care of immediately.

 - Water Accumulation: Flat roofs are notorious for collecting water—and we have plenty of flat roofs in the Phoenix area.
 Flooding on the roof could jeopardize its integrity, which could turn into a bigger issue down the road.